 Most people use taxis at some time or another.
-Here is advice for travelling in your home town, especially if you are on the way to an airport, bus or train station.
+Here is advice for travelling that is relevant even in your home town, especially if you are on the way to an airport, bus or train station.

 Most taxi drivers are honest people just trying to earn a living for their families.
 However, I have lived in a city where some taxi drivers are involved in organised crime.